dictu-lang/Dictu/docs/docs/standard-lib/process.md

 Executing an external process can be done via `.exec`.
 Unlike `.run()` exec does not wait for the process to finish executing, so it is only useful for circumstances where you wish to "fire and forget".

-`.exec()` expects a list as a parameter which is the command and any arguments for the command as individual list elements, and it will return `nil`.
+`.exec()` expects a list as a parameter which is the command and any arguments for the command as individual list elements, which all must be strings.
+It will return a Result that unwraps to `nil` on success.

 ```cs
 Process.exec(["ls", "-la"]);